Claude Bridge (CCRv1 / CCRv2)

 Once connected, a bridge session works like any other Praxis session.
 You can:

-• Send prompts from the web UI or CLI
+• Send prompts from the praxis TUI

 • Run semantic operations against the bridge node